tomekregulski/hw_01/README.md

 Finally, I now better see how well-structured code can read very clearly.
 I took some time to read through and try to visualize in my mind the parts of the page that each element affected.
 This is a very interesting exercise.

-As such, I hope that this project stands out as utilizing a much DRY'er code to achieve the same result as the original code, while also introduce a higher degree of readibility, accessibility, and search engine optimization.
+As such, I hope that this project stands out as utilizing a DRY approach to coding as means to achieve the same result as the original code, while also introduce a higher degree of readibility, accessibility, and search engine optimization.

-# Installation
+# Installation and Use

-Clone the repo and open the index.html in any browser to view the page.
+Clone the repo and open the folder in the code editor of your choice.

+# License

+MIT License

+Copyright (c) [2021] [Tomek Regulski]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.